-persons were targeted by reason of the identity of a group or collectivity, on grounds universally recognized as impermissible including but not limited to politics, race, nationality, ethnicity, culture, religion, and gender as defined in article 7(3) of the Statute.74 As an additional objective element, for the purpose of this Court, it is further necessary that the persecutory conduct as a whole was committed in connection with any act referred to in article 7(1) of the Statute or any crime within the jurisdiction of the Court.
-75 In Al Hassan, the Trial Chamber recently confirmed several important features of this crime, including that:
+31. The crime against humanity of persecution requires proof that the perpetrator severely deprived one or more persons of fundamental rights, contrary to international law, and that such persons were targeted by reason of the identity of a group or collectivity, on grounds universally recognized as impermissible including but not limited to politics, race, nationality, ethnicity, culture, religion, and gender as defined in article 7(3) of the Statute.73 As an additional objective element, for the purpose of this Court, it is further necessary that the persecutory conduct as a whole was committed in connection with any act referred to in article 7(1) of the Statute or any crime within the jurisdiction of the Court.74 In Al Hassan, the Trial Chamber recently confirmed several important features of this crime, including that:

 - While "an act of persecution may constitute an act [in article 7(1) of the Statute] it need not be the case", nor need it be of a "physical" nature at all.
-Rather, it encompasses any discriminatory measure, provided it "infringe[s] on basic rights and reach[es] the necessary level of gravity".
-A wide variety of fundamental rights, if infringed, may form the basis for such an act of persecution, including "the right to education".77 - The deprivation of a fundamental right must be "severe".
-78 Acts amounting to a crime under the Statute will in principle meet this requirement, 79 but other violations of fundamental rights should be assessed case-by-case "in their context and with consideration of their cumulative effect".
-80 Relevant considerations may also include the number of fundamental rights violated and the nature of the deprivation(s).81 - The person(s) or group targeted for persecution may be defined by any identifiable means (including neutral criteria such as geography or residence), either on the basis that they are perceived 'positively' to possess certain characteristics or 'negatively' to lack certain characteristics.
-The person(s) or group targeted need not themselves identify as part of a common group.
-Nor is it required that the person(s) or group is identified with reference to or on the basis of one or more of the prohibited grounds of discrimination, which instead relate to the underlying reason(s) for the conduct of the perpetrator.82 - Finally, while the persecutory conduct as a whole must be connected with at least one article 7(1) act or with a crime under the Statute, this connection need not be made out for
+Rather, it encompasses any discriminatory measure, provided it "infringe[s] on basic rights and reach[es] the necessary level of gravity".75 A wide variety of fundamental rights, if infringed, may form the basis for such an act of persecution, including "the right to education".76 - The deprivation of a fundamental right must be "severe".77 Acts amounting to a crime • under the Statute will in principle meet this requirement,78 but other violations of fundamental rights should be assessed case-by-case "in their context and with consideration of their cumulative effect".79 Relevant considerations may also include the number of fundamental rights violated and the nature of the deprivation(s).80 - The person(s) or group targeted for persecution may be defined by any identifiable means • (including neutral criteria such as geography or residence), either on the basis that they are perceived 'positively' to possess certain characteristics or 'negatively' to lack certain characteristics.
+The person(s) or group targeted need not themselves identify as part of a